Here is what you need to know about Election Day 2012. Bookmark this page for updates.

 The Hackettstown Council has two seats up for grabs, with both Republican incumbents being opposed by two Democrats.
 Councilmen Scott Sheldon and William Conforti are being opposed by Anthony Olivo and Mary Beth Maciag.

-On the Hackettstown School Board, three seats are open, with two incumbents running.
-The third seat, currently occupied by Joseph Clarke, who was appointed to his position after the time to file for a ballot position ended.
+On the Hackettstown School Board, t The third seat, currently occupied by Joseph Clarke, who was appointed to his position after the time to file for a ballot position ended.
 Clarke is running a write-in campaign.

 - U.S. Senate: U.S. Senator Bob Menendez (D), the junior United States Senator from New Jersey who was first appointed in 2006 to fill Jon Corzine's seat, takes on Republican challenger Joe Kyrillos, who easily defeated three opponents in the primary.